mahmoudimus/ac/docs/public/concepts/understanding-jwt.md

 <a name='verify'></a>
 ### Verifying a JWT token

-JWT libraries typically provide methods to be able to validate a received JWT token.
+JWT libraries typically provide methods to be able to verify a received JWT token.
 Here is an example using nimbus-jose-jwt and json-smart:

 <pre><code data-lang="java">import com.nimbusds.jose.JOSEException;